 Go back up the lane and along the signposted Coastal Path inland.
 Follow this past Brambles Farm, up to the A3054 and turn right.
 After 450m along the main road, turn right into Colwell Chine Road, follow it down to the sea wall and turn left.

-If it has reopened, however, simply go along the Coastal Path around Warden Point to reach the pier in Totland Bay.
-The Waterfront Bar & Restaurant is just up ahead.
+Follow the Coastal Path around Warden Point to reach the pier in Totland Bay.
+There are several possible refreshment places on the seafront, including the prominent Waterfront Bar & Restaurant.

 Continue on the Coastal Path, which leaves the sea front to climb over Headon Warren.
 On the other side, descend into Alum Bay and go through The Needles Park onto West High Down.